freeCodeCamp-Montreal/spaceship-game/README.md

 - In your constructor, create an `img` element using `src/static/Pew.svg`.
   - Give it the `pew` class.
   - Append it to your space div
-- Create a `move` function, which moves the laser from left to right
+- Create a `move` function, which moves the laser from left to right from where the ship is

 ## Requirements